Netflix/security_monkey/docs/instance_launch_aws.md

 ![image](images/resized_launched_sm.png)

-Now may also be a good time to edit the "launch-wizard-1" security group to restrict access to your IP.
+Now may also be a good time to edit the "securitymonkey" security group to restrict access to your IP.
 Make sure you leave TCP 22 open for ssh and TCP 443 for HTTPS.

 Keypair
 -------